Poison Ivy Rash in Children

-- Wash your child's clothes and shoes right after he or she has been in areas where the plants grow.
+- Wash your child's clothes and shoes right after they have been in areas where the plants grow.

 - Make sure your child doesn’t touch a pet that might have been in contact with the plants.
-Wash your pet after is has contact with the plant.
+Wash your pet after it has had contact with the plant.

-- Make sure your child showers or bathes with soap and warm water if he or she has been in an area where the plants grow.
-To remove all plant oil, help your child wash all areas of his or her body very well.
+- Make sure your child showers or bathes with soap and warm water if they have been in an area where the plants grow.
+To remove all plant oil, help your child wash all areas of their body very well.